The 1934 Chrysler and DeSoto Airflows are almost forgotten cars.

 The engineers lengthened the front and rear springs, delivering the classic American “boulevard soft” ride, cushy and isolated from the road.

 All other manufacturers followed suit quickly.

 Not content with all of that innovation, it was the first car subjected to serious wind tunnel testing.

-Orville Wright supervised it all and the results determined the Airflow’s very different shape.
+Orville Wright (of Wright brothers fame) supervised it all and the results determined the Airflow’s very different shape.